lucrnz/ai-movies-rec-app/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/ai-movies-rec](http://localhost:3000/ai-movies-rec) with your browser to see the result.

+This app is configured to run under the base path `/ai-movies-rec` for deployment flexibility.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.